ibis-project/ibis/docs/contribute/backend_test_suite.md

 !!! danger "Before you start"

-    This section assumes you've already [set up a development environment](environment.md).
+    This section assumes you have a working [development environment](environment.md).

 !!! info "You may be able to skip this section"

-    If you haven't made changes to any core parts of ibis (e.g., `ibis/expr`) or any specific backends (`ibis/backends`) this material isn't necessary to follow to make a pull request.
+    If you haven't made changes to the core of ibis (e.g., `ibis/expr`) or any specific backends (`ibis/backends`) this material isn't necessary to follow to make a pull request.

+## Motivation

-One the primary challenges when working with the ibis codebase is testing.
+One the primary challenges when developing against the ibis codebase is testing backends that require non-trivial setup.

-Ibis supports a execution against a number of backends with wildly varying deployment models:
+Moreover, many of the backends that ibis works with have very different deployment deployment models:

-- Single-node systems like SQLite
+- **In-process** systems like SQLite
-- Multi-node client-server systems like PostgreSQL and MySQL
+- **Client-server** systems like PostgreSQL and MySQL
-- Systems that span a variety of different models like ClickHouse
+- Systems that **run the gamut** of deployment models like ClickHouse
-- Systems that are designed to run on premises, like Impala
+- Systems that run **on-premises**, like Impala

-This presents quite a challenge for testing.
-This page is all about how to work with the backend test suite.
+This section of the docs is all about how to work with the backend test suite infrastructure.

-## Systems that can be tested without any additional infrastructure

-Many backends can be tested without `docker-compose`.

-The `sqlite`, `datafusion`, and any `pandas`-based backends can all be tested without needing to do anything except loading data.

 ## Backend Testing with Compose